 How to maximise your employer super contributions

-If you're not already contributing the maximum in standard contributions, and you work for an employer that offers this, you can get your employer to pay more by increasing your employee contribution (standard contribution).
+If you're not already contributing the maximum in standard contributions, and you work for an employer that offers this, you can get your employer to pay more by increasing your contributions.

 If they do, you can increase your standard contributions in two ways: